 Diabetes team members include:

-- The Primary Care Practitioner.
-Usually a family doctor, who will organize and manage communication with other team members.
+- The Primary Care Practitioner (aka 'your doctor').
+Usually this is a family doctor, who will organize and manage communication with other team members.

 - An endocrinologist.
 Endocrinologists are diabetes medical specialists.
 Many individuals with diabetes, especially those with type 1 diabetes, will have an endocrinologist on their team.